-- 1. Upgrading main canal to be brick masonry is required. - 2.
-An existing electricity motor pump is also required to replace. - 3.
+- 1. 1 head pump replaced will not enough for further production therefore 1 more head pump replace suggested to reconsider. - 2.
+Upgrading main canal to be brick is needed of farmer. - 3.
 The points 1 and 2 above were discussed with the farmers and it has been made clear that due to the budget limitations during LACP implementation, the current plan needs to be followed as outlined in the FS and DD.
-If there will be a possibly for an additional grant, these issues will be considered by the FS and DD.
+If there will be a possibly for an additional grant, these issues will be considered by the FS and DD. - 4.
+Before starting construction work; the consultation in detail is need to be consult between company and villagers to make clear bilateral understanding as what company will be done while expectation, consideration and incorporation into the subproject design and implementation arrangement of villagers. - 5. more detail about construction work is need to be consult between company and villagers to discuss on how incorporation and implementation arrangement.

-The final ESAR will be disclosed onto the MAF's website and hard copy will be available in POFO and DAFO prior to the subproject implementation.
+The final ESAR will be disclosed onto the MAF's website and hard copy will be available in PAFO and DAFO prior to the subproject implementation.